 Police officers, agents from the Federal Security Service (FSB) and the special OMON police squad freed Ivan Kaspersky, 20, in the Moscow region, Moscow police spokesman Viktor Birukov told Russian news agencies.

-Reports said that officers posing as middlemen who were to handover a ransom lured the kidnappers into a meeting and then arrested them before they were supposed to hand over the funds.
+Reports said that officers posing as middlemen who were to hand over a ransom lured the kidnappers into a meeting and then arrested them.

-Birukov said that five people had been detained on suspicion of organising the kidnapping of the son of the founder and general director of global anti-computer virus giant Kaspersky Lab.
+Birukov said that five people had been detained on suspicion of organising the kidnapping of the son of the founder and general director of global computer anti-virus giant Kaspersky Lab.